ophub/luci-app-amlogic/README.md

 5. Plugin Settings: Set the kernel download address of the Plugin and other information.
 For details, please refer to the relevant introduction in `Plugin Setting Instructions`.

 6. CPU Settings: Set the CPU scheduling policy (default settings are recommended), which can be set as required.

+## KVM virtual machine usage instructions

+For boxes with excess performance, you can install the [Armbian](https://github.com/ophub/amlogic-s9xxx-armbian) system first, and then install the KVM virtual machine to achieve multi-system use.
+The compilation of the OpenWrt system can be done by using the [mk_qemu-aarch64_img.sh](https://github.com/unifreq/openwrt_packit/blob/master/mk_qemu-aarch64_img.sh) script developed by [unifreq](https://github.com/unifreq/openwrt_packit).
+Please refer to the [qemu-aarch64-readme.pdf](https://github.com/unifreq/openwrt_packit/blob/master/files/qemu-aarch64/qemu-aarch64-readme.pdf) document for installation and usage instructions.
+The OpenWrt qemu firmware for `Online Download Update` in the plugin is powered by [breakings](https://github.com/breakings/OpenWrt).

 ## Screenshot